Cointegration with Occasionally Binding Constraints: Unit roots and nonlinear cointegration: heuristics

-\begin{rem} Trajectories of these processes (denoted by $V$) in the univariate case ($p=q=1$), together with realisation of the standard Brownian motion $W$ used to construct them, are plotted in \figref{uni-bm}.
+\begin{rem} Trajectories of these processes (denoted by $V$) in the univariate case ($p=1$), together with the realisation of the standard Brownian motion $W$ used to construct them, are plotted in \figref{uni-bm}.
 While both censored and regulated BMs are constrained to be positive, it is evident from panels~(b) and (c) that there are important differences between them.
 For the former, the censoring does not feed back into the underlying dynamics, and $V$ spends long stretches at zero (while $W$ is negative); whereas for the latter, the $\sup_{\lambda^{\prime}\leq\lambda}[-W(\lambda^{\prime})]_{+}$ term continually reflects $V$ away from zero, so that $V$ spends relatively little time near zero.
 The kinked BM in panel~(d) is constructed as

 with $\sigma_{-}=1$ and $\sigma_{+}=2$; hence it tracks $W$ exactly when $W(\lambda)<0$, but doubles the scale of $W$ when $W(\lambda)>0$.
+In other respects, in the univariate case, the trajectory of a kinked BM more closely resembles that of a linear BM than do either censored or regulated BMs.
 In the multivariate case, kinked BMs are linear combinations of the elements of $W$, with weights that depend on the sign of $V_{1}$.
-Thus when plotted individually they appear similarly to panel~(d), but if $G(\pm1)$ is rank deficient, then there will also be certain linear combinations of the elements of $V$ that will be zero, with those combinations depending on the sign of $V_{1}$. \end{rem}

-For $p=2$, various possible shapes of $\ctspc$ are illustrated graphically in Figures~\ref{fig:ctspc1}--\ref{fig:ctspc3}, along with matching example trajectories for $(y_{t},x_{t})$.
+Thus when plotted individually they appear similarly to panel~(d), but if $G(\pm1)$ is rank deficient, then there will also be certain linear combinations of the elements of $V$ that will be zero, with those combinations depending on the sign of $V_{1}$. \end{rem} For $p=2$, various possible shapes of $\ctspc$ are illustrated graphically in Figures~\ref{fig:ctspc1}--\ref{fig:ctspc3}, along with matching example trajectories for $(y_{t},x_{t})$.
 In all figures, $(y_{t},x_{t})$ are generated by a canonical CKSVAR with $k=1$, $c=0$, $u_{t}\distiid N[0,I_{2}]$, and $y_{0}=x_{0}=0$; the specification of the model is completed by specifying $\pi^{+}$, $\pi^{-}$ and $\Pi^{x}$ in \eqref{vecm}, the values of which are given in each panel.
-The main qualitative features of the three cases are as follows.
+The associated cointegrating vectors (on the half spaces $\mathscr{Z}^{+}$ and $\mathscr{Z}^{-}$) are the vectors orthogonal of $\ctspc^{+}$ and $\ctspc^{-}$, while the form of the limiting processes $Z$ is suggested by the shape of the set $\ctspc$, where it concentrates.
+The main qualitative features of the three cases, as enumerated in \tblref{PI} above, are as follows.